mkarneim/pojobuilder/README.md

 ### Using Ant

-Here is a code snippet of an ANT build script that runs the PojoBuilder annotation processor within the `javac` task.
+Here is a code snippet of some [sample ANT build script] that runs the PojoBuilder annotation processor within the `javac` task.
 ```xml
     <!-- Add the required libraries into this directory. -->
     <fileset id="libs.fileset" dir="${basedir}/lib">